We're seeking a new head of delivery - digital and transformation to lead and implement digital and transformation strategies across the council.

 Working in partnership with Harrogate Borough Council, we developed an app to allow smart parking in Harrogate town centre.
 The project won the 'Innovation of the Year' category at the LGC Awards 2020.
 Read more about our smart parking in Harrogate project.

 In response to the COVID-19 lockdown and residents who were shielding in particular, we developed a technology solution to quickly deploy volunteers to where they were needed most in North Yorkshire.
 This project won the 'People's Choice Award' of the North Yorkshire County Council Innovation Awards 2020.
 Read more about our shielding response team project.

 Role: Head of Delivery - Digital and Transformation

 Salary: £59,526 to £67,815

 Budget: £3 million

 The core focus of this job is to lead on ensuring that the council’s ambitions in relation to digital and transformation are met.
-You'll also lead highly effective teams of professional projects and change specialists, utilising best practice across agile, human centred design, product management and other appropriate techniques.
+You'll also lead highly effective teams of professional projects and change specialists, utilising best practices across agile, human-centred design, product management and other appropriate techniques.

 - development team: development of technology solutions to meet identified requirements including online digital solutions